jcaitou/square_multivendor_mern/README.md

 same day on every month (or use 28th, if the start date is 29/30/31) - rent is due (& simulate payment right away) every 2 weeks (calculated using weekday) - issue payout -payouts

+-vendor signs a different contract at a different location

+-wait 2 weeks to test the auto payables/receivables generation